gbv/paia/paia.md

 * the access token
 * whether username and password match
-* whether the user identified by username is allowed to change the given patrond’s password
+* whether the user identified by username is allowed to change the given patron’s password

 A PAIA server MAY reject this method and return an [error response](#error-response) with error code 403 (forbidden) or error code 501